AgoraIO-Community/astro-backend/docs/CLOUD_RECORDING.md

 ## Generate Resource
 The first step in the cloud recording process is to generate a resource for cloud recording.
 Behind the scenes this spins up a backend Agora service that has the capability of recording your video calls.

-> Your video call needs to be started within five minutes, or else the resource will shut down.
+> Your cloud recording needs to be started within five minutes, or else the resource will shut down.

 To generate this resource, we make our first request to the Agora service.
 This will use the `acquire` function.
 You must pass the channel name and the uid for the resource.